vtex-apps/product-summary/README.md

 Then, add `product-summary` block into our app theme, as we do in our [Minicart app](https://github.com/vtex-apps/minicart/blob/master/store/blocks.json).

 #### Configuration
+Through the Storefront, you can change the behavior and interface of product-summary.
+However, you also can make in your theme app, as Dreamstore does.

 | Prop name           | Type       | Description                                                                 |
 | ------------------- | ---------- | --------------------------------------------------------------------------- |
 | `product`           | `Product`  | Product that owns the informations                                          |